eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldertypeResponse.md

 `func (o *CustomEzsignfoldertypeResponse) HasIEzsignfoldertypeFontsizeformfield() bool`

 HasIEzsignfoldertypeFontsizeformfield returns a boolean if a field has been set.

+### GetEEzsignfoldertypeDocumentmerge

+`func (o *CustomEzsignfoldertypeResponse) GetEEzsignfoldertypeDocumentmerge() FieldEEzsignfoldertypeDocumentmerge`

+GetEEzsignfoldertypeDocumentmerge returns the EEzsignfoldertypeDocumentmerge field if non-nil, zero value otherwise.

+### GetEEzsignfoldertypeDocumentmergeOk

+`func (o *CustomEzsignfoldertypeResponse) GetEEzsignfoldertypeDocumentmergeOk() (*FieldEEzsignfoldertypeDocumentmerge, bool)`

+GetEEzsignfoldertypeDocumentmergeOk returns a tuple with the EEzsignfoldertypeDocumentmerge field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsignfoldertypeDocumentmerge

+`func (o *CustomEzsignfoldertypeResponse) SetEEzsignfoldertypeDocumentmerge(v FieldEEzsignfoldertypeDocumentmerge)`

+SetEEzsignfoldertypeDocumentmerge sets EEzsignfoldertypeDocumentmerge field to given value.

+### HasEEzsignfoldertypeDocumentmerge

+`func (o *CustomEzsignfoldertypeResponse) HasEEzsignfoldertypeDocumentmerge() bool`

+HasEEzsignfoldertypeDocumentmerge returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)